 A huge variety in housing stock influences the speed of broadband available in any given area.
-In older streets with Victorian or older buildings, faster speeds are hampered by the age and construction of the buildings.
-Newer areas and new build estates have no such restrictions.
+In older streets with Victorian or older properties, faster speeds are hampered by the age and construction of the buildings.
+Newer properties and new build estates have no such restrictions.
 One street may struggle to achieve 5Mbps while a new development in the same postcode may enjoy gigabit speeds.
 However, you may also find that outside of the major urban areas there are a surprising number of new builds that lack access to faster broadband services.

 London does benefit from a more competitive broadband market than many other places though.
 Sky, BT, TalkTalk and Virgin all have a presence, but so do smaller providers such as Hyperoptic, Purefibre, CityFibre, Gigaclear and Relish.